-Outside of these hours contact eh ENT ward on 01284 713290 and speak to the nurse in charge.
+Outside of these hours contact the ENT ward on 01284 713290 and speak to the nurse in charge.
 Please have your hospital number on the discharge letter available.

-Or your own GP/GP out of hours service
+Alternatively, you can call your own GP/GP out of hours service or NHS 111.

-Or NHS 111